aussig/BGS-Tally/tests/README.md

 This is a unit testing tool for EDMC that mocks up EDMC functionality in order to run pytest unit tests.

+This is a work in progress Not all EDMC or tool functionality is mocked up yet.

 ## Components

 ### Harness